3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: Introduction

-In this paper we are concerned with the stochastic Landau-Lifschitz-Gilbert equation coupled to time dependent Maxwell equations and we assume that the evolution of spins is driven by the full energy functional described below.
-To be more precise, given the time horizon $T>0$ and a bounded open domain $\cl D\subset R^3$, the magnetization field $M:[0,T]\times \cl D\longrightarrow \R^3$ satisfies the Landau-Lifschitz-Gilbert equation:
+In this paper we are concerned with the stochastic Landau-Lifshitz-Gilbert equation coupled to time dependent Maxwell equations and we assume that the evolution of spins is driven by the full energy functional described below.
+To be more precise, given the time horizon $T>0$ and a bounded open domain $\cl D\subset R^3$, the magnetization field $M:[0,T]\times \cl D\longrightarrow \R^3$ satisfies the Landau-Lifshitz-Gilbert equation: